Parallel Dual-Numbers Reverse AD: Key Ideas

 But we are not done yet.
 The code transformation at this point ($\trans2c$ in \cref{fig:algo-monadic}) still has a glaring problem: orthogonal to the issue that backpropagators were called too many times (which we fixed), we are still creating one-hot input cotangents and adding those together.
 This problem is somewhat more subtle, because it is not actually apparent in the program transformation itself; indeed, looking back at \cref{subfig:key-example-rev}, there are no one-hot values to be found.
 However, the only way to \emph{use} the program in \cref{subfig:key-example-rev} to do something useful, namely to compute the cotangent (gradient) of the input, is to pass $(\lambda z.\ (z, 0))$ to $\textit{dx}$ and $(\lambda z.\ (0, z))$ to $\textit{dy}$; it is easy to see that generalising this to larger input structures results in input values like $(0, \ldots, 0, z, 0, \ldots, 0)$ that get added together.
 (These are created in the \emph{wrapper} in \cref{fig:wrapper-naive}.)
 Adding many zeros together can hardly be the most efficient way to go about things, and indeed this is a complexity issue in the algorithm.

 The way we solve this problem of one-hots is less AD-specific: the most important optimisations that we perform are Cayley transformation (\cref{sec:cayley}) and using a better sparse vector representation ($\Map\ \Z\ \lR$ instead of a plain $c$ value; \cref{sec:just-scalars}).
-Cayley transformation (also known as \emph{difference lists}~\citep{fp-1986-difference-lists} in the Haskell community) is a classic technique in functional programming that represents an element $m$ of a monoid $M$ (written additively in this paper) by the function $m + - : M \ra M$ it induces through addition.
+Cayley transformation (also known in the Haskell community by a common use: \emph{difference lists}~\citep{fp-1986-difference-lists}) is a classic technique in functional programming that represents an element $m$ of a monoid $M$ (written additively in this paper) by the function $m + - : M \ra M$ it induces through addition.
 Cayley transformation helps us because the monoid $M \ra M$ has very cheap zero and plus operations: $\id$ and $(\circ)$.
 Afterwards, using a better (sparse) representation for the value in which we collect the final gradient, we can ensure that adding a one-hot value to this gradient collector can be done in logarithmic time.

 By now, the differentiated program can compute the gradient with a \emph{logarithmic} overhead over the original program.
 If a logarithmic overhead is not acceptable, the log-factor in the complexity can be removed by using functional mutable arrays (\cref{sec:mutarrays}).
-Such mutability can be safely accommodated in our code transformation by either swapping out the state monad for a resource-linear state monad (\cref{sec:mutarrays-reslin}), or by using mutable references in an \ST-like monad (\cref{sec:mutarrays-io}).
+Such mutability can be safely accommodated in our code transformation by either swapping out the state monad for a resource-linear state monad, or by using mutable references in an \ST-like monad (\cref{sec:mutarrays-io}).
 (The latter can be generalised to the parallel case; see below.)

 And then we are done for sequential programs, because we have now obtained a code transformation with the right complexity: the differentiated program computes the gradient of the source program at some input with runtime proportional to the runtime of the source program at that input.